imranraad07/imranraad07.github.io/index.md

 ### News
--- Our paper titled "Learning Programming in Informal Spaces: Using Emotion as a Lens to Understand Novice Struggles on r/learnprogramming" got accepted at ICSE-SEET 2026!
+-- Our paper titled **Learning Programming in Informal Spaces: Using Emotion as a Lens to Understand Novice Struggles on r/learnprogramming** got accepted at ICSE-SEET 2026!

--- Our extended abstract titled "OLAF: Towards Robust LLM-Based Annotation Framework in Empirical Software Engineering" got accepted at ICSE Companion: WSESE 2026!
+-- Our extended abstract titled **OLAF: Towards Robust LLM-Based Annotation Framework in Empirical Software Engineering** got accepted at ICSE Companion: WSESE 2026!

--- Our paper titled "<em>"Silent Is Not Actually Silent"</em>: An Investigation of Toxicity on Bug Report Discussion" got accepted at FSE-IVR 2026!
+-- Our paper titled **<em>"Silent Is Not Actually Silent"</em>: An Investigation of Toxicity on Bug Report Discussion** got accepted at FSE-IVR 2026!

--- Our paper titled "LLPut: Investigating Large Language Models for Bug Report-Based Input Generation" got accepted at FSE Companion 2025!
+-- Our paper titled **LLPut: Investigating Large Language Models for Bug Report-Based Input Generation** got accepted at FSE Companion 2025!

 <!-- ### Publications